mumu-multiboson/WW-analysis/README.md

 python analyzeDelphes_RecoHistograms.py indir -f -o outdir -n 10 -c 1,4 --ncpus 1 --pt_min=$PT_MIN
 ```

 where we have `-n 10` to ensure a fast job.
-You can check that this runs withotu error, and if so, submit larger condor jobs as described above.
+You can check that this runs without error, and if so, submit larger condor jobs as described above.